Patreon/platform-documentation/source/includes/_intro.md

 If you find any errors in our docs, we'd love to have you tell us!
 Submit an issue or a pull request [github repo](https://github.com/Patreon/platform-documentation) and we'll get them fixed up.

-<aside class="notice">The Patreon Platform is new, and still under heavy development.
-Please check back frequently for new functionality, bug fixes, and other API changes.</aside>
+<aside class="notice">The Patreon Platform is undergoing a version change!
+V1 is currently our stable version, and V2 is in open beta.
+Please check back for new functionality, bug fixes, and other API changes.</aside>